Skip to Main Content

 Arts and Humanities

+Within the Arts and Humanities, scholarly articles are set up differently than in the Sciences.
+Articles will read more like essays, rather than scientific experiments.
 In the Humanities, scholars are not conducting research experiments on participants but rather are making logical arguments based on the evidence they have, which often comes from texts.
 In literature, for example, a scholar will be studying a particular novel of an author.
-In history, a scholar will look at the primary source documents from the time period she is studying.
+In history, a scholar will look at the primary source documents from the time period they are studying.

 The following sections are generally included in humanities scholarly articles, although not always and might not be clearly marked.
-In fact, each article you read on a topic will have different section headings, if any, decided upon by the authors and editors.

 Abstract This brief summary is sometimes included, sometimes not.